datalibninalewin/training-material/topics/fair/tutorials/data-management/tutorial.md

   - Interoperable (I): Documentation and data quality
   - Reusable (R): Storage and backup supported by legal and ethical requirements

+    Or use a template from a funder.

 ## Data description and collection or reuse of existing data
 Reusing legacy datasets from institutional repositories or the digital libraries data collections can be FAIRified retrospectively.
 Support for data collection and development, throughout the life cycle can be provided and followed by change management and capacity improvement.

 Multi-part FAIR research need a way of wrapping up, describing and sharing to promote the reuse of data. **Data sharing agreements** define the purpose of data sharing.
-Reference roles and responsibilities; specifies the purpose and legal requirements, e.g. for data security.
+Reference roles and responsibilities; specifies the purpose and legal requirements, e.g. for data security.  **Data sharing or transfer agreements** are often standardised.
+It's essential to use templates and only amend them with legal review.

 An institutional aim should be to create an integrated view and context over fragmented resources using their **persistent identifiers (PIDs)** and **metadata**.
-To make datasets findable, these metadata need to be as widely available as possible.
+This is why we only use DOIs and standard metadata.

 Enhancing reproducibility, quality and transparency by ensuring information flow and showcasing secondary use is also a part of data management.
 Promoting hands-on data experience and events activities built an collaborative environment for reproducible science.